Deploy to Neocities 🐈

 What this means: When you upload new files to your Github repository, it should also update your Neocities site automatically.
 By default, anything in your Neocities folder will stay the same.
 If you want your Neocities folder to delete extra files that are NOT in your github repository, you have to edit the "neocities.yml" file.

-I'm going to be assuming you're using VScode to upload your files.
-If you're not using VScode, I can't help you.
+I'm going to be assuming you're using VScode or VSCodium to upload your files.
+If you're not using those programs, I can't help you.

 Da End